Starfish-develop/Starfish/README.md

 #rfftfreq not available in numpy 1.7 on cluster.

+#Create a simple lnprob using a class and see if EMCEE still does it correctly

+#Use triangle.py to make MCMC plots

+#Email to DFM about using emcee with objects and class methods

+#For example, this should be possible if the lnprob function did not needed to be initialized in the MPI pool to start with.

 Instrument grid creation
 * takes a Master HDF5 grid, and instrument object, creates a new HDF5 grid with the same attributes, does the interpolation, convolution, vsini, etc.